mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 Functions
 ----------------------

-A function in Sage an object containing a block of code which processes a set of arguments and returns some value.
-Well, that's a bit abstract.
-Essentially a function in Sage is much like a function in mathematics, but certainly not the exact same.
-A function might better be called a process or a subroutine.
+A function in Sage is an object containing a block of code which processes a set of arguments and returns some value.
+That explanation is a bit abstract, but essentially, a function in Sage is much like a function in mathematics.
+From a computer science perspective a function might better be called a process or a subroutine.

-Anyway, consider the following common mathematical function :math:`f(x)=x^2`.
+Consider the following common mathematical function :math:`f(x)=x^2`.
 This function f takes a number x and returns its square.
 Here's how we might implement this in Sage ::